Guides

 How to Implement Phone Number Validation in React

-Here are four common ways to add phone number validation to a React application.
-Each method has a different implementation, from native browser features to specialized component libraries.
+Here are four common methods to validate phone numbers in a React application.
+Each approach has a different implementation, from native HTML attributes to comprehensive component libraries.

 HTML Constraint Validation

-The `pattern` attribute delegates the validation logic to the browser's Constraint Validation API.
-A React ref provides direct access to the input element's `checkValidity` and `reportValidity` methods.
-This keeps the component tree-shake friendly as it adds no extra runtime.
+The "pattern" attribute delegates the parsing logic to the browser’s Constraint Validation API.
+React’s "ref" provides direct access to the input element’s methods, such as "checkValidity" and "reportValidity".
+This approach also ensures the component is tree-shake friendly.

 function NativeTel() {